The existence of a transverse universal knot: Braids in as parts of the preimage of some branching set

 \textbf{Case: $k=i$ and $i \geq m+2$}.
 In this case, $v^i_i$ is identified with $v^{i-1}_{i-3}$ in I2 (change $i$ with $i-1$).
-A neighborhood of $v^i_i$ is shown in Fig. \ref{fig:neighborhood-of-v_i-in-L_i}.
-Again, we just step o $v^i_{i-1}$ and follow the sequence \eqref{sequence-of-colors}, and it is not hard to convince ourselves that we will get the following path:
+A neighborhood of $v^i_i$ is shown in Figure \ref{fig:neighborhood-of-v_i-in-L_i}.
+Again, we just start at $v^k_{i-1}= v^i_{i-1}$ and follow the sequence \eqref{sequence-of-colors}, and it is not hard to convince ourselves that we will get the following path:

 This means that the lift of $\beta_i$ ends at an isolated vertex in the $\{i,i+1\}$-subgraph.